stuible/VCH-homehealth/pages/modules/introduction/more/environment.md

         - Do not transport used sharps unless safely sealed and locked in sharps container
         - Do not transport bio-hazardous fluids (e.g., fluids drained, urine samples, etc)
     - part: half
-      title: Take Action
-      text: Please review the photos and determine what the risks and hazards exist in each environment
-      storyline: carWorkSite

 ---